Bicriteria Multidimensional Mechanism Design with Side Information: Other forms of side information

 \subsection{A more expressive prediction language for expressing uncertainty}

 In this subsection we establish an avenue for richer and more expressive side information languages.
 We show that the techniques we have developed so far readily extend to an even larger more expressive form of side information that allows one to express varying degrees of uncertainty.
 We now allow the output of $T_i(\btheta_{-i})$ to be an entire probability space $(\Theta_i, \cF_i, \mu_i)$ where agent $i$'s ambient type space $\Theta_i$ is the sample space, $\cF_i$ is a $\sigma$-algebra on $\Theta_i$, and $\mu_i$ is a probability measure.
+As an example, the scenarios given in the introduction can be modified to express quantiles of uncertainty.
+A side information structure for quantiles would have the form: ``Agent $i$'s type satisfies property $P_1$ with probability $p_1$, property $P_2\subset P_1$ with probability $p_2 < p_1$, and so on."

 $\cF_i$ induces a partition of $\Theta_i$ into equivalence classes where $\theta_i\equiv\theta'_i$ if $\mathbf{1}[\theta_i\in A] = \mathbf{1}[\theta'_i\in A]$ for all $A\in\cF_i$ (so the side-information structure does not distinguish between $\theta_i$ and $\theta'_i$).
 Let $A(\theta_i)=\{\theta'_i : \theta_i\equiv\theta'_i\}\in\cF_i$ be the equivalence class of $\theta_i$.
 In this way the $\sigma$-algebra $\cF_i$ determines the granularity of knowledge being conveyed by the predictor, and the probability measure $\mu_i:\cF_i\to[0,1]$ establishes uncertainty over this knowledge.
 Our model of side information in the form of a prediction set $T_i(\btheta_{-i}) = T_i$ considered previously in the paper corresponds to the $\sigma$-algebra $\cF_i = \{\emptyset, T_i, \Theta_i\setminus T_i, \Theta_i\}$ with $\mu_i(\emptyset) = \mu_i(\Theta_i\setminus T_i) = 0$ and $\mu_i(T_i) = \mu_i(\Theta_i) = 1$.